-- 1.28 Areas around Leith Walk and around Saughton and Balgreen in the west are areas where socio economic status is considerably less affluent than surrounding areas and where employment, income levels and car ownership tend to be comparatively low.
+- 1.28 In areas around Leith Walk and Saughton and Balgreen in the west socio economic status is considerably lower than surrounding areas and employment, income levels and car ownership tend to be comparatively low.
 Opportunities for people living in these areas will be improved by direct connection via tram to the city centre and other employment areas, including the new development in Leith and the west of the city at Edinburgh Park and the airport. - 1.29 Trams and tram stops will be fully accessible by people with mobility impairments, those travelling with small children and the elderly.
-These travellers will benefit from the design specification, ride-quality and reliable accessibility of trams.
+These travellers will benefit from the design specification, ridequality and reliable accessibility of trams.
 Where the distance between tram stops presents a challenge to accessibility, the service integration patterns with buses have been designed to maximise the continuing and improving accessibility of LB.